 During installer-provisioned installation on bare metal, the installer on the bare metal node labeled as provisioner creates a bootstrap virtual machine (VM).
 The role of the bootstrap VM is to assist in the process of deploying an OpenShift Container Platform cluster.
 The bootstrap VM connects to the baremetal network and to the provisioning network, if present, via the network bridges.

-When the installation of OpenShift control plane nodes is complete and fully operational, the installer destroys the bootstrap VM automatically and moves the virtual IP addresses (VIPs) to the appropriate nodes.
-The API VIP moves to the control plane nodes and the Ingress VIP moves to the worker nodes.
+When the installation of OpenShift control plane nodes is complete and fully operational, the installer destroys the bootstrap VM automatically and moves the virtual IP addresses (VIPs) to the control plane nodes.